 - OR For the 2-2-2 hot water soaking method, in a sauce pan on the stove, cover beans with water.
 Water should be 2 inches above the bean level.
 Bring to a rolling boil and cook them 2 minutes.
 Remove from heat and let the beans stand in the water 2 hours before cooking.
 Drain beans and proceed.

-- Add the drained Great Northern Beans, vegetables, ham shank and seasonings to the slow cooker.
+- Step 4: Add the drained Great Northern Beans, vegetables, ham shank and seasonings to the slow cooker.

 - To Finish: To finish the soup.
 Once the beans are tender, remove the ham shank.
-When the ham shank is cool enough to handle, using two forks, shred the meat from the bone.
+When the ham shank or ham bone is cool enough to handle, using two forks, shred the meat from the bone.
 Add the shredded pork back into the soup.

 FAQ’s And Tips